 Your vehicle is equipped with an engine oil change indicator system.
-The "Oil Change Required" message will display in the EVIC after a single chime has sounded, to indicate the next scheduled oil change interval.
+The "Oil Change Required" message will display in the instrument cluster display after a single chime has sounded, to indicate the next scheduled oil change interval.
 The engine oil change indicator system is duty cycle based, which means the engine oil change interval may fluctuate, dependent upon your personal driving style.

-NOTE: Use the steering wheel EVIC controls for the following procedure(s).
+NOTE: Use the steering wheel instrument cluster display controls for the following procedure(s).